 As with the LSAT, your GRE score must have been earned within five years of the expected date of entry into law school.

 Yes.
 An independent study conducted by Educational Testing Service demonstrated that, for students in Arizona Law’s JD program, the GRE is as good a predictor of law school success as the LSAT.
-Read more about the study here
+Read more about Arizona Law's GRE study here.

 The American Bar Association states that law schools must use a standardized test that is “a valid and reliable admission test to assist the school and the applicant in assessing the applicant’s capability of satisfactorily completing the school’s program of legal education.”
 Because the study proved that the GRE meets this standard for our students, we updated our admissions practices to accept GRE scores.

 Yes.
-Since Arizona Law announced its decision, a number of other law schools have followed, including Harvard, Northwestern, Georgetown, Hawaii, Wake Forest, and others.
-Educational Testing Service, the organization that administers the GRE, also conducted a national validity test
+Since Arizona Law announced its decision to accept the GRE, a number of other law schools have followed, including Harvard, Northwestern, Georgetown, Hawaii, Wake Forest and others.

 Updated Dec.
 13, 2017